-This one’s only for the truly committed amongst you, as it’s a full 900-mile trip across the whole length of England and Scotland.
+This one’s only for the truly committed, as it’s a full 900-mile trip across the whole length of England and Scotland.
 Starting out on the craggy, exposed part of Cornwall aptly known as Land’s End, you’ll see the vast majority of the geographical variations that England has to offer.

 Working your way through each different county and area is the only way to truly appreciate the sheer variety of terrain and landscapes that comprise England and Scotland.
 This is the definitive UK road trip, and despite its length and the amount of effort it takes to complete it, hundreds of people manage to make the journey every year.

 Some people choose to complete it on bicycle, and some even walk it!
 If arduous physical effort isn’t your thing though, then driving a car is a perfectly reasonable substitute.
 While it’s perfectly possible to complete the drive in a matter of days, we’d recommend taking as long as you can to truly appreciate the sights.
 Not sure if driving is the most environmentally friendly way?
 Make the switch to an eco-friendly car and enjoy a guilt-free road trip!

 We hope this article has inspired you to go on an epic UK road trip.
-It’s really worth getting out of your comfort zone when you’re adventuring—you never know what you might find along the way!
-If you need yet more inspiration, check out Highways England’s list of motorists’ favourite routes in our May 2019 news roundup—and don’t forget to check out our guide on loading your car before you head off!
+It’s really worth getting out of your comfort zone when you’re adventuring — you never know what you might find along the way.
+You could even bump into a ghost on one of our spooky adventures!

 Fancy going further afield?
 Get the lowdown on what you need to do by taking a look at our tips and tricks for driving abroad the first time.
 Plus, make sure you’re aware of the cities with the worst road conditions first, so you’re fully prepared.
 Just remember, wherever you choose to venture, make safety your priority.
 Happy travels!